Milky-Nik/Milky-Nik/README.md

 **`Beginner Game Developer (Student/GameDeveloper/WebDeveloper)`**

-I'm a student at a WSB Merito as a programmer in Poland.
-I am coding and making games as a hobby.
+I'm love every aspect of game development from coding to art and doing this as a hobby.
 Love playing and discussing games, game ideas and theory.
 Speaking Ukrainian, Russian, Polish and English languages.

 ---